Thinking about going on a Rhine river cruise in 2020 or planning ahead for 2021?

 One of the country’s most beautiful towns, Heidelberg known for its castle and gardens is a town rich in history.

-The Old Bridge, centrepiece of the town, connects to the university side.
+The Old Bridge, the centrepiece of town, connects to the university side.
 Dating back to the 14th century, the university is one of the oldest in Europe.

 Altstadt or Old Town can be found near the castle.
 Welcoming and with a range of restaurants, cafes, and bars available, Altstadt is the perfect place to take time out and plan your next stop on your tour of the city.